underwatergrasshopper/ElapsedTime/README.md

 # ElapsedTime
-Simple C++ library for elapsed time measurement between two points in code.
+Simple C++ library for measurement of elapsed time between two points in code.